strimzi/strimzi-ui/client/Bootstrap/README.md

 ## Test approach

 Bootstrap should be tested in a behavioural manor.
-See [Behavioural test style](../../docs/Test.md#behavioural-test-style).
+See [Behavioural Driven Development](../../docs/Test.md#style-of-test).

 ## Expected files